dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 - `PointerExited`, that's raised when the pointer that's in the view's bounding area leaves that bounding area.
 - `PointerMoved`, that's raised when the pointer moves while remaining within the bounding area of the view.

 A `PointerEventArgs` object accompanies all three events, and defines a `GetPosition` method that returns a `Point?` object that represents the position of the pointer when the gesture was detected.
+For more information about the `GetPosition` method, see [Get the pointer position](#get-the-pointer-position).

 > [!IMPORTANT]
 > Pointer gesture recognition is only supported on iPadOS, Mac Catalyst, and Windows.